-- 11. The Company Secretary of the Lancashire Enterprise Partnership (or their nominee) shall serve as the Secretary ("The Secretary") to the Growth Deal Management Board - 12.
+- 11. The Company Secretary of the Lancashire Enterprise Partnership (or their nominee)

+Management Board - 12.
 The Secretary shall produce minutes of all meetings of the Growth Deal with the LEP's Assurance Framework.
 Growth Deal Management Board agendas will include a standard item requiring declarations to be made in relation to specific items of business.